Sustainability & the Future of Finance: Financing Models for a Sustainable World

 Target audience

-This course is open to students of advanced Bachelor or at Master's level.
+This course is open to students of advanced bachelor and master level.
 A background in Business Studies is not required.
 Instead, students are expected to have an interest and/or background in either finance or banking and have to be curious to explore new financial models and innovations.

-In case you have no or limited background in finance or banking, we advise you to first take part in the five-day course ‘Introduction to Finance & Banking’ and then take this course as a follow-on.
+If you have no or limited background in finance or banking, we advise you to first take part in the five-day course ‘Introduction to Finance and Banking’ and then take this course as a follow-on.

 In all cases, a good command of English is necessary.